Updated: December 1, 2018

 SiteGround has a quality support staff that can be reached by telephone, chat or through the ticket system via e-mail.
 Customer support is adept at handling redirects, security questions, database installs and other common technical questions related to open source software programs.

+Customer support of both SiteGround and Wp engine responded quickly and efficiently.
 Because of their singular focus on WordPress, and their unparalleled concentration on security, WP Engine ties with SiteGround for the title of best customer support.

 ★ Winner Tie.